Do you know how to cook a pumpkin? I didn’t until a few years ago when stores started running out of canned pumpkin around Thanksgiving.

-All you need to cook a pumpkin in a crock pot is a pie pumpkin (these as smaller than the “jack-o-lantern” type pumpkins ), a crock pot and water.
 I cannot stress enough that this needs to be a pie or sugar pumpkin.
 There is a difference between pie pumpkins and carving pumpkins.
-The pie pumpkins will be located by the squash and gourds in the produce department at your grocery store.
+The pie pumpkins are located by the squash and gourds in the produce department at your grocery store.

 Wash the outside of your pumpkin with soap and water.
 Since the outside of the pumpkin will be touching the inside of the pumpkin while cooking you’ll want to make sure you’ve removed all the dirt from the outside before you cook it.